mikefarah/yq/README.md

 - Deep read a yaml file with a given path
 - Update a yaml file given a path
 - Update a yaml file given a script file
+- Update creates any missing entries in the path on the fly
+- Create a yaml file given a deep path and value
+- Create a yaml file given a script file
 - Convert from json to yaml
 - Convert from yaml to json